cjdbarlow/bedside-notebook/orphans.md

 * GLS
 	* Integrated measurement of change in length of myocardium
 	* -18 normal, less negative is worse (less movement)

+##NIRS
+Cerebral oximetry:
+* Principles similar to pulse oximetry and spatial resolution
+* Algorithmically correct for saturation of extracranial blood
+* Values are derived mainly from venous blood and are independent of pulsatile blood flow
+* Use
+	* Collect baseline prior to induction
+	Usual is 60-80%.
+	* Factors affecting oxygenation:
+		* Cerebral blood flow
+			* CO
+			* Acid-base
+			* Haemorrhage
+			* Arterial inflow/venous outflow
+		* Oxygen content
+			* [Hb]
+			* Hb saturation
+			* Lung function
+			* FiO2
+	* Optimise based on the above factors
+	* Reduction of 12-20% from baseline suggests brain ischaemia
+* Limitations
+	* Extracranial blood saturation
+	* Diathermy
+	* Only measures regional saturation
+	* Don't detect cause

+1. Tosh W, Patteril M. Cerebral oximetry.
+BJA Educ.
+2016;16(12):417-421. doi:10.1093/bjaed/mkw024

+##Blood Gas Corrections
+2 and 4 are just as good and easier to remember. i.e. for every 10 change in CO2, bicarb will chagne acutely by 2 and chronically by  4.